‘Get Pickled’ - Sharon McNabb talks to Diana Noonan about her home-based preserving business

 Sharon says she would also find it difficult if others had to be taught how to do the cooking.

 “I do everything myself because the recipes are very much mine and a lot of the cooking is based on intuition.
-Fruit and produce varies so much and sometimes you need to adjust other ingredients to compensate for sugar content or acidity.
+Fruit and produce vary so much and sometimes you need to adjust other ingredients to compensate for sugar content or acidity.

 However, Sharon does enjoy the assistance of two special volunteer ‘workers’; her mum and dad, who live with Sharon, are in their late eighties and enjoy helping pop the labels onto the jars!